 Updates including the page editor reminding you to save your work have been made to vesion 2.6.1, making it the latest master version of ProcessWire.

 Version 2.6.2 is now the latest dev release, which adds the following:

-The introduction of field-level permissions into 2.6.2 has been labelled as a "big announcement" by the ProcessWire team.
+The introduction of field-level permissions into 2.6.2 has been labeled as a “big announcement” by the ProcessWire team.

 Until now, permissions have been managed at a template level, meaning essentially that the superuser can decide which roles have view and/or edit access to any given template.

-Because permissions are inherited from parent page to any other pages using a template that doesn't define it's own permissions, this system should be both simple and (relatively) flexible.
-Various 3rd party modules already provide features for users wishing for more control than the template level access control system can offer, but lately we've also seen increasing amounts of requests for a more granular core-level access control system.
+Because permissions are inherited from the parent page to any other pages using a template that doesn't define its own permissions, this system should be both simple and (relatively) flexible.
+Various 3rd party modules already provide features for users wishing for more control than the template-level access control system can offer, but lately, we've also seen increasing amounts of requests for a more granular core-level access control system.

 This latest core update brings very similar access control to the fields themselves, meaning that instead of giving a specific role edit access to a template as a whole, you can actually specify which individual fields a given role can view or edit.